 Here is our guide to Halal Vietnamese food dishes:

-This seafood dish is unique to northern Vietnam as is cooking with dill.
+This seafood dish is unique to northern Vietnam as is cooked with dill.
 The base of the dish is white flaky fish sautéed with vegetables and dill, served with noodles and peanuts for crunch, and different places offer their slightly different take on it.

 Now here is a 100% Halal dish that you do not have to worry about.
-This vegetarian plate of banana flower salad with lime and chilli adding a kick is a refreshing alternative to meat meals.
+This vegetarian plate of banana flower salad with lime and chili adding a kick is a refreshing alternative to meat meals.

 Goi is the Vietnamese word for salad, and if this is your forte, be sure that your idea of a salad will be stretched in Vietnam!
 They rarely use lettuce leaves, opting instead, for papaya, mango, lotus root, cabbage or pomelo for the base.
 Since there are meats in a salad as well, always check to make sure that you have chicken or veggies in yours and no pork.

 These little balls of dough are deep-fried goodness with sesame seeds sprinkled on top and stuffed with sweet mung bean paste.
 A Vietnamese favorite for dessert!